 We report a blood-DNA-methylation measure that is sensitive to variation in pace of biological aging among individuals of the same chronological age.
 Editorial by Jamie Justice and Steve Kritchevsky here. read more about Quantification of the pace of biological aging in humans through a blood test, the DunedinPoAm DNA methylation algorithm »

 Task-fMRI is a widely used method to probe human brain activity.
 However, the reliability of many of the most commonly-used task-fMRI measures is unknown.
 In this research, we performed a meta-analysis as well as novel empirical research and we found that many commonly used task-fMRI measures have poor reliability and are not currently suitable for biomarker discovery or individual differences research.
 Read more here.
 Studies of brain activity aren't as useful as scientist thought.
-Read article here published in… read more about What is the test-retest reliability of common task-fMRI measures?
+Read article… read more about What is the test-retest reliability of common task-fMRI measures?
 New empirical evidence and a meta-analysis »

 Tracking 1000 people’s mental health for 4 decades reveals frequent shifts across different successive disorders, raising the question: why study or treat mental disorders one at a time if most disorders share common causes?
 Read more here. read more about Mental-disorder life-histories shift among different successive disorders, as revealed by following 1000 people over four decades »